 Tuffet tastes of bread dough with a yeasty aroma.
 It is grassy, tangy and has a delicate honey nectar flavor.

 Tuffet pairs well with sparkling wine, rosé, lactic stouts, berries, shortbread, and jalapeño jam.
 This cheese creates a spectacular cheesecake.

-Bossa is our signature cheese.
+Bossa is our signature sheep milk cheese.
 It is a “washed-rind”cheese, a style of cheese in which brine (salt water, sometimes with added cultures) or spirits are applied to the surface as it ripens. *Note: with Bossa we use brine.
 Washed rind cheeses tend to have pungent aromas and are lovingly referred to as stinky cheeses.
 Bossa is aged for 5 weeks before wrapping and reaches its peak at about 8-9 weeks.
 Bossa tastes meaty, like beef broth or bacon.
 It can have buttery or nutty notes.
 It also has a delicate honey-nectar flavor that is exquisite.

 Pair Bossa with dessert wines, sparkling wines, hoppy beers, stone fruit, or tomato chutney.
 Use this cheese in a frittata with potatoes, mustard greens, and bacon; in a grilled cheese with peach preserves; melted over polenta or mashed potatoes; in risotto with mushrooms.
 Enjoy!

 Prairie Tomme is a rustic, mountain style, hard cheese made with 100% sheep’s milk.
 The curd is cut very small and slowly cooked, resulting in a lower moisture cheese.
 It is aged at least 4 months, during which the rind is washed with brine.
 This creates a beautiful, natural rind with an earthy flavor.